franciscolfraga/FEUPbook/README.md

   - [ ] Feed, chat and notifications asynchronous refresh.
   - [ ] Files sharing and ability to parse some formats into feed (video, image, sound and pdf).
   - [ ] Password recovering.
-  - [ ] Administrator users that can edit or delete any inserted post.
+  - [ ] Administrator members that can edit or delete any inserted post.

 ## Assignments

 Francisco Fraga:
-* User profile
+* Member profile
 * Algorithm to define and evaluate affinity levels between profiles.
 * Settings Design.
 * Settings page backend.
 * Automatic FEUP news display on feed.

 Miguel Cardoso:
 * Workspace and Feed design.
 * Chat.
 * Notifications.
+* Database design and implementation.

 ## Built With